-Mike Pence's NFL 'Stunt' In Indianapolis May Have Cost Taxpayers Over $200,000
+Mike Pence's NFL 'Stunt' In Indianapolis May Have Cost Taxpayers Over $88,000

 Pence protesting NFL protests may have revved up Trump’s conservative base ― but at what cost to American taxpayers?

 Air travel alone likely racked up a hefty bill.
+Air Force 2, a modified Boeing 757, costs about $16,000 per hour to operate, according to the Air Force’s schedule for charging other governmental units for using its planes in the 2018 budget year.

-Planes similar to Air Force 2 cost roughly $30,000 per hour to operate, the Air Force told CNN.
-Pence’s flight from Las Vegas to Indianapolis took over three hours on Saturday, and his flight to Los Angeles on Sunday took nearly five hours.
-Roughly eight hours of Air Force 2 use could have cost as much as $240,000.
+Pence’s flight from Las Vegas to Indianapolis took nearly three hours on Saturday, and his flight to Los Angeles on Sunday took roughly 3.5 hours.
+About 6.5 hours of Air Force 2 use could have cost as much as $104,000.

-The Republican National Committee would reimburse some of Pence’s airfare costs to L.A. since he was attending a “political event” there, CNN reported.
-Still, flying directly from Las Vegas to L.A. would have cost just $45,000.
+Some people have suggested Pence should have flown directly to Los Angeles, since he likely assumed he would be leaving the game before kickoff.
+The Republican National Committee would reimburse some of Pence’s airfare costs to LA since he was attending a “political event” there, CNN reported.
+Still, the hour-long flight from Las Vegas to LA should have cost just $16,000, which means taxpayers may have spent an additional $88,000 to cover Pence’s quick visit to Indianapolis.

 Additional costs incurred during the trip include Pence’s motorcade, a bolstered local police presence and hotel rooms in Indianapolis for Pence’s family and his security detail.

-Note: Clarification: An earlier version of this story cited a CNN story that reported Air Force 2 hourly rates of $30,000 per hour.
-HuffPost has since learned the cost is about $16,000 per hour, according to a Defense Department report.